barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 ![Spheres of influence and control](../assets/images/how-things-change/spheres.png)
 > Spheres of influence and control

-Being in any social environment, personal or professional, it is always useful to place things within the [spheres of influence and control][44].
+Being in any social environment, personal or professional, it is always useful to place one's actions within the [spheres of influence and control][44].

-**Common knowledge**
+**Common Knowledge approach**
 Sits in the sphere of influence.
 A missionary influences the behavior of a group by turning public knowledge (information) into common knowledge (information which cannot be ignored).

-**Intransigent minority**
+**Intransigent Minority approach**
 Squarely in the sphere of control.
 Using only our actions (and stubbornness), given the right circumstances, we can alter other people’s behavior.